 Computer Engineering is the most common major for Computer Engineers.
 The second most common major for Computer Engineers is Computer Science.
 Computer Science takes a more theoretical approach to the information frameworks and codes that make computers work, while Computer Engineering takes a more hands-on, applied approach to the same subject matter.
 Both majors provide graduates with a solid understanding of computer software and there are excellent Computer Engineers who majored in each one.

-Civil Engineer Employment & Outlook
+Computer Engineer Employment & Outlook

 The United States Bureau of Labor Statistics (BLS) predicts that Computer Hardware Engineer employment will increase by 9% between 2010 and 2020.
 Computer Software Engineer employment is expected to increase by 12% between 2010 and 2020 (BSL).
 The difference in employment outlook between these two closely related Computer Engineering fields is due to the fact that software practices and development change at a much faster rate than hardware practices and development.